 - whose articles of incorporation were amended to provide that the corporation is subject to the above provisions and which did not have a class of voting shares registered with the SEC under Section 12 of the Securities Exchange Act of 1934 on the effective date of such amendment, if the "combination" is with an "interested stockholder" whose date of acquiring shares is before the effective date of such amendment.
-An "interested stockholder" generally means any person - is the beneficial owner, directly or indirectly, of 10% or more of the voting power of the outstanding voting shares of the corporation; or - is an affiliate or associate of the corporation and at any time within three years immediately before the date in question was the beneficial owner, directly or indirectly, of 10% or more of the voting power of the outstanding shares of the corporation.
+An "interested stockholder" generally means any person that: - is the beneficial owner, directly or indirectly, of 10% or more of the voting power of the outstanding voting shares of the corporation; or - · is an affiliate or associate of the corporation and at any time within three years immediately before the date in question was the beneficial owner, directly or indirectly, of 10% or more of the voting power of the outstanding shares of the corporation.
 The term "combination" is broadly defined to include a variety of transactions, including mergers, consolidations, sales or other dispositions of 5% or more of a corporation's assets and various other transactions which may benefit an "interested stockholder."
 American's articles of incorporation, as amended, do not exempt American from these restrictions.
 The restrictions set forth in the NRS do not apply to the merger of Merger Sub with and into American.
+Hess American incorporation, as amended, does not exempt Hess from these restrictions and specifies additional requirements for "business combinations" with "acquiring persons" (as defined in the restated certificate of incorporation, as amended).
+Neither the restrictions set forth in the DGCL nor those specified in Hess' restated certificate of incorporation, as amended, apply to the merger of Merger Sub with and into American.